mupfdev/SNESoIP/README.md

 #### Connector modification instructions ####

-Attention: make sure that you're cutting the detends on the right side of the connectors.
+Make sure that you're cutting the detends on the right side of the
+connectors:

 ![Connector modification 1](hardware/images/instructions/connector-modification-01-small.jpg?raw=true)